derekwhayes/my-robot-shop/README.md

 * mainscreen.html / line 82 / add "Buy Now" button
 >* The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.

+* AddProductController.java / line 100 / add buyProduct method to decrease inventory and redirect to purchase page
 >* Display a message that indicates the success or failure of a purchase.

 ### G. MODIFY THE PARTS TO TRACK MAXIMUM AND MINIMUM INVENTORY